 Non-Compete Agreement Rhode Island Limitations

-There are a few limitations that could be encountered when structuring a non-compete agreement in Rhode Island.
+A few limitations could be encountered when structuring a non-compete agreement in Rhode Island.
 Some of these limitations include:

-There is no specific duration limit for a non-compete agreement, but it must be reasonable.
+A non-compete agreement has no specific duration limit, but it must be reasonable.
 The duration of the non-compete must make sense given the nature of the business and cannot be excessive or unreasonably long.
-The statute of limitations in Rhode Island to file a lawsuit following a breach of a non-compete is 10 years.
+The statute of limitations in Rhode Island to file a lawsuit following a breach of a non-compete is ten years.

 Rhode Island Non-Compete Agreement Sample